lukka/run-vcpkg/README.md

       # Or pin to a specific CMake version:
       # lukka/get-cmake@v3.21.2

-      # Run vcpkg leveraging its own binary caching integration with GitHub Action
+      # Setup vcpkg: ensures vcpkg is downloaded and built.
-      # cache.
-Since vcpkg.json is being used later on to install the packages
+      # Since vcpkg.json is being used later on to install the packages
-      # when `run-cmake` runs, no packages are installed at this time.
+      # when `run-cmake` runs, no packages are installed at this time
+      # (and vcpkg does not run).
       - name: Setup vcpkg (it does not install any package yet)
         uses: lukka/run-vcpkg@v11
         #with: